milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Cafe Intro.md

 Emi: "Thanks for the drink, I really needed that!"

 *I look at Ingram, who is still finishing his drink.
-The ice cubes in his drink make a distinct clink as he downs the rest of it.
-He's awfully calm and collected, far from what I'd imagine from someone who also went through the same chaos I experienced earlier.*
+The ice cubes in his drink make a distinct clink as he downs the rest of it.*

+*He's awfully calm and collected, far from what I'd imagine from someone who also went through the same chaos I experienced earlier.*

-Emi: "You know Ingram, you're really impressive.
-You handled yourself so well behind the counter.
+Emi: "You know Ingram, you're really impressive."

+Emi: "You handled yourself so well behind the counter.
 I never even knew a cafe could get that busy!"

 *Ingram chuckles as he sets his glass down with a solid thud.*

 Ingram: "It's around this time that things start to really pick up the pace.
-It gets pretty intense sometimes.
-But one way or another, I've gotten used to it.
+It gets pretty intense sometimes."

+Ingram: "But one way or another, I've gotten used to it.
 It's nothing much really."

 Ingram: "But don't worry.
-In time, you'll be able to breeze right through the rush hours too."
+With time, you'll be able to breeze right through the rush hours too."

 *I gulp as Ingram smiles at me.
-Maybe he just means well, but the smile feels kind of. . . intimidating.
-The idea of being able to deal with so many orders at once still seems like a faraway dream for me.*
+Maybe he just means well, but the smile feels kind of. . . intimidating.*

+*The idea of being able to deal with so many orders at once still seems like a faraway dream for me.*

-Emi: "(Maybe in a million years sure. . .)"
+Emi: "(Maybe in a million years, sure. . .)"

 *Ingram gets up from the table, collecting the two glasses as he heads back to the counter.
 I quickly follow suite, rejuvenated from the little coffee break.*